 Thanks to the combined efforts of Bob Knox, Carla Grissmann, Nicholas Sims-Williams and Jonathan Lee in arranging the donation of the collection to AREU, this collection is available to researchers in Afghanistan.
 AREU Founder and Director from 2002 to 2005, Dr. Andrew Wilder, with financial support from UNAMA, agreed that AREU would re-house and catalog the collection, provide staff to catalog those and provide funds to expand the holdings.

 Today, AREU’s growing collection of over 20,000 books and periodicals includes Afghan government publications to date, publications about Afghanistan produced by NGOs and relevant publications from UN and donor agencies.
 The library also has collections of rare materials, including the Official Gazette (Rasmi Jaridah, Statistical Handbook of Afghanistan, Afghanistan’s annals, and Afghan laws dating back to the 1920s).

 AREU publications in English, Dari, and Pashto are provided for free to libraries around the country.

-AREU acknowledges the role of Royce Wills for his dedication and hard work of more than ten years in putting in place the AREU library.
+AREU acknowledges the role of Royce Wills for his dedication and hard work of more than 10 years in putting in place the AREU Library.